Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Whatever organizational moves you make, they should focus on enabling and supporting collaboration between the IT teams that develop and deliver services and the business teams that use them.
 And that collaboration should focus on achieving and executing a business-driven approach to services and service management.

-As that collaboration grows, it should help ensure that the needs and desires of business users are fully incorporated into technology selection and deployment decisions.
+As that collaboration grows, it should actively ensure that technology selection and deployment decisions fully incorporate the needs and desires of business users.
 This means, for example, how easy it is to create and customize reports may be just as important as more technical considerations.
 If not more so.

-To succeed with service management, your business first needs your IT and business teams to engage in regular conversations about how services are designed and delivered.
-Wherever possible, that collaboration should begin and gain traction before any and all relevant specific technology choices are made.
+To succeed with service management, your business requires your IT and business teams to regularly engage in conversations about designing and delivering services.
+Initiate and establish this collaboration before making any specific technology choices.

 Such an approach can help to ensure that every service generates maximum levels of user satisfaction and business value.